 - The rule of thumb for older babies and young children is to dress them in one more layer of clothing than an adult would wear in the same conditions.

-- If a blanket must be used to keep a sleeping infant warm, it should be tucked in around the crib mattress, reaching only as far as your baby’s chest, so the infant's face is less likely to become covered by bedding materials.
+- If a blanket must be used to keep a sleeping infant warm, it should be tucked in around the crib mattress, reaching only as far as the baby’s chest, so the infant's face is less likely to become covered by bedding materials.

 - Hypothermia develops when a child's temperature falls below normal due to exposure to colder temperatures.
 It often happens when a youngster is playing outdoors in extremely cold weather without wearing proper clothing or when clothes get wet.
 It can occur more quickly in children than in adults.